 A cancer diagnosis is scary for all involved.
 Nold weighs in on how a diagnosis can occur and how it may differ depending on the type of cancer.

-Each diagnosis is different depending on the pet.
+Each diagnosis differs, depending on the pet.
 For example, some pets have a one-step diagnosis while other pets require further testing and analysis.
 Regardless of the diagnostic outcome, the advancements available in veterinary medicine help provide remission for many pets.

 Signs of cancer in pets

 While the signs of cancer may vary from pet to pet, any change in your pet’s behavior or sign of discomfort merits seeking medical care.
-For example, “the signs of cancer depend on the type of cancer,” says Nold.
+For example, the signs of cancer depend on the type of cancer, according to Nold.

 Trupanion and pet cancer claims

-down with Trupanion’s data team to further look at cancer pet claims in our
+We sat down with Trupanion’s data team to further look at cancer pet claims in our database:

 A treatment plan for your pet

-Not every pet will have the same treatment plan.
-Also, a treatment plan is unique to each’s pet’s cancer diagnosis.
+Not every pet will have the same treatment plan, as a treatment plan is unique to each’s pet’s cancer diagnosis.
 Nold weighs in on what to expect on the best course of action for your furry friend.